-- Purpose: Draw/Paint is a semester course based on the Ohio Academic Standards for Visual Art.
-Students taking this course engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and art production.
-Students will focus on developing and strengthening their skills and abilities using various media. - Content: The students will work from a variety of subject matter.
+- Purpose: This class is intended to provide students the opportunity to enhance their knowledge.
+Students will focus on developing and strengthening their drawing and painting skills and abilities using a variety of media. - Content: The students will work from a variety of subject matter.
 They will use media such as graphite pencils, charcoal, chalk, colored pencils, acrylic paint, pen and ink, and watercolors.
-Students will make informed judgments about artwork using the Elements and Principles of Design.
-Students will make informed choices in the selection of materials and techniques needed to solve visual problems.
+Students will make informed judgements about artwork using the Elements and Principles of Design.

+DRAW/PAINT 1 - CONTINUED 1110 1 semester 1⁄2 credit Students will make informed choices in the selection of materials and techniques needed to solve visual problems.
 Students will solve visual art problems through skills demonstrated, imagination and observation.
 Prerequisite: Introduction to 2/D Art